How to Pay Off Credit Card Debt

 This Will Help You Pay Down Debt Faster

-Many people regularly contribute to a savings plan, which is great, but this money could help you pay down what you owe faster or even your entire balance.
+Many people contribute regularly to a savings plan, which is great, but that money could help pay down debt faster — or even clear it completely.

-The money you save by paying down your debts faster will be much higher than any interest you’ll earn in a savings account.
-Also consider using income tax refunds, job raises, or other cash boosts to accelerate this process.
+The interest you save by paying off debt faster will likely outweigh any earnings from a savings account.
+You can also use income tax refunds, pay increases, or other cash boosts to speed up the process.

 9. A Debt Consolidation Loan